 Motoka - Motuka (Motor car)

-Kuwaza - Kobanza (To think about)
+Kuwaza - Kobanza (To think about something)

 Ona - Mona (See)